wavebeem/wavebeem.com/src/blog/2025/js-for-of-loop/index.md

 slower iteration speed and a larger fixed overhead for each run.
 But I'm willing to bet that your time would be better spent making your React app not re-render hundreds of times unnecessarily, shrinking your JS bundle, or going on a walk.
+I'm not trying to trivialize performance critical JS, but I don't think most of us are in a position where worrying about this detail matters.

 Finally, the speed of both of these approaches are simply dwarfed by a standard numeric `for` loop.
 And the regular `for` loop, while clunky to write, supports